Jump to content

 Rhine bank summer

-A few years ago, a stylish restaurant called the Bootshaus opened on this tranquil stretch of riverbank.
-It's a wonderful place to enjoy warm afternoons in deck chairs.
-Shortly after the boathouse, the path climbs steeply up to the railway bridge, which was opened in 1862 and leads to Gustavsburg and the Mainspitze – where the Rhine and Main rivers meet.
+A few years ago, the Boathouse opened as a stylish restaurant on this tranquil stretch of riverbank.
+It’s a wonderful spot to enjoy warm afternoons in a deck chair.
+Just past the Boathouse, the path climbs steeply up to the railway bridge, which opened in 1862 and leads across to Gustavsburg and the Mainspitze—where the Rhine and Main meet.
 To the west, it forms the transition to Mainz City Park.

 Explanations and notes